Skip to main content

 Symbol'><span style='mso-list:Ignore'>�<span style='font:7.0pt "Times New Roman"'>

-There’s two things you’ll notice there.
+There are two things you’ll notice there.
 First, the markup isn’t semantic, meaning the presentation information is intermingled with the content, rendering the author’s intent indiscernible and using the content in any other context an increasingly difficult goal.

 Second, there’s a lot of proprietary metadata in there (everything that’s orange or red), useful only for parsing within Microsoft Word.
 Again, rendering the content as alien anywhere other than its original context, paper.

-Jailbreaking content
+Jailbreaking content#

 There’s a reason that content authored on the desktop is most commonly shared online as a PDF — a format designed to mimic the properties of paper as closely as possible.
 Once the content’s in a paper-based format, it’s stuck there forever.